Boontjekoen/epa1361_group8_2022/README.md

 # epa1361_group8_2022
 Submission folder for EPA1361 of Group 8 - Rijkswaterstaat.
 This folder contains a Jupyter notebook _'Open Exploration'_ and a Jupyter notebook _'Final_MORDM_and_ScenarioDiscovery'_.
+Additionally, the folder contains the most important results as well as a folder including the required data.

 ## Analysis scripts
 The _'Open Exploration'_ file includes a script to explore the model.
 In this analysis, four scenarios are explored: a business-as-usual scenario, a scenario where only Room for the River is applied, a scenario where only dike heightening is implemented, and the final policy that resulted from the debate.